-Pupils will be tested at least twice a year to track improvements in Spelling and Reading.
-In addition to this, close scrutiny of class tests/examinations, whole school testing will be undertaken.
+Pupils will be tested twice a year to track improvements in Literacy or Numeracy or both.
+In addition to this, close scrutiny of class tests\examinations, whole school testing will be undertaken.
 Regular dialogue with specific teachers will also take place.
-Once a year, pupils are assessed using Non Verbal and Verbal Reasoning online CATs test.
+Once a year, pupils are assessed using Non Verbal and Verbal Reasoning papers.
 These give an indication of underlying ability.

-Each pupil will have an I.E.P. or "Pupil Learning Passport" which contains learning targets and reviews of progress made.
-These are created with the pupil so that their voice can be heard.
+Each pupil will have an I.E.P. or Pupil Learning Passport which contains learning targets for the pupil and reviews of progress made.